 You’re probably here to find out about how to lower a neckline on a shirt or dress you are making or have made or even want to change on a store bought garment.

 Lowering a neckline on a knit garment is actually really simple.
-It’s easier with a French curve, but not necessary.
+It’s easier with a French Curve Ruler, but not necessary.

 I’ve made necklines lower in the past for preference purposes, as well as for nursing access after I had my last baby.
 It’s actually easier than it sounds.
 You can lower a neckline as you are cutting out a garment, or lower one after you have the shoulder seams sewn.